amanzholov8/atak-ui/DP2.md

 1. Name each part and navigate by names from the dropdown list.

 ## Storyboards
-Includes storyboards for our **top 3 solution ideas**.
+Incudes storyboards for our **top 3 solution ideas**.

 ### Storyboard 1

-HMW help the user to find suitable audio track?

-**Solution**: *Allow users to edit songs and combine components of different songs together.*

 ![alt text](https://github.com/AnuarTB/atak-ui/blob/master/story1.jpg)
+*Allow users to edit songs and combine components of different songs together.*
+**Selection criteria**: To get a perfect song for your dance, there is a high chance you will need to edit a song or combine several songs together.

 ### Storyboard 2

-HMW customize the dance movements?

-**Solution**: *Allow users to capture themselves and save the picture or video as a movement.*

 ![alt text](https://github.com/AnuarTB/atak-ui/blob/master/story2.jpg)
+*Allow users to capture themselves and save the picture or video as a movement.*
+**Selection criteria**: No need to know the name of the movement.
+Allows easy customization.

 ### Storyboard 3

-HMW make navigation through the track affordable and convenient?

-**Solution**: *Allow the user to put time marks and the loop between them.*

 ![alt text](https://github.com/AnuarTB/atak-ui/blob/master/story3.jpg)
+*Allow the user to put time marks and the loop between them.*
+**Selection criteria**: In the process of making choreo and rehearsing, there is a high need for repetitively playing certain part of the video.

 ## Studio Reflections